aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 29Mar18
+Continued to work on Section 6 for LaunchCode.
+Looked for housing and some interview issues came up.
+Very busy and the exercises in Section 6 seem oddly difficult.

 ## 28Mar18
 Worked on and finished Section 5, and did most of Section 6.
 I'm particularly proud today of the way "pi approximation" and "sine wave" and "turtle circle" turned out.